 C. AIP Grant Withholding and Section 47115(f) Discretionary Enforcement

-The FAA’s most enforcement tool is the authority to withhold Airport Improvement Program (AIP) grants from non-compliant sponsors.
+The FAA’s primary enforcement tool is the authority to withhold Airport Improvement Program (AIP) grants from non-compliant sponsors.
 Under 49 U.S.C. §47107(b), the Secretary shall not approve a project grant application unless the sponsor provides satisfactory assurances regarding the use of airport revenue.
 If a sponsor is found to be diverting revenue, the FAA may withhold new AIP grants until the diversion is corrected and diverted amounts are repaid.

 Section 47115(f) provides the statutory foundation for the FAA’s discretionary authority to reduce or withhold discretionary AIP grants based on revenue diversion findings.
 However, exceeding the inflation-adjusted grandfathered amount is only one factor among many that the Secretary considers when deciding discretionary grant distribution.
 Section 47115(f) applies only to discretionary grants, not to entitlement grants.
 This means that an airport found to be exceeding its grandfathered diversion allowance may lose discretionary AIP funding, but its entitlement grant—which covers essential operating and maintenance projects—continues unaffected.